Macadens: Discovery and research history

-The fossilized tooth whorl of Macadens olsoni, measuring approximately 1.3 centimeters (0.5 inches), was discovered in 2020 within the Ste.
+Fossils of Macadens were first discovered in 2020 within the Ste.
 Genevieve Formation, a Mississippian-age limestone layer exposed inside Mammoth Cave.
 The discovery was made during the National Park Service's Paleontological Resource Inventory (PRI), a research initiative launched in 2019 to document fossil material throughout the park.
 The official announcement was made on July 24, 2025, coinciding with public outreach during "Shark Week".
-The scientific investigation was conducted by a team from the National Park Service Paleontology Program, Mammoth Cave National Park, and the Smithsonian Institution's Department of Paleobiology.
+The scientific investigation was conducted by a team from the National Park Service Paleontology Program, and the Smithsonian Institution's Department of Paleobiology.
+Macadens is the fifth new shark species described from Mammoth Cave National Park since the PRI began.